Completion and Graduation

 Excess Credit Rule

-Texas Education Code allows public colleges and universities to charge a higher rate of tuition to students that exceed the bachelor degree requirements by more than 45 hours.
-While this law only applies to senior institutions and not to community colleges, the Alamo Colleges wants you to be aware of the impact on your cost of education.
+Texas Education Code, Title 3, Subtitle A, Chapter 54, Subchapter A, §54.014 allows public institutions of higher education to charge a higher rate of tuition to students that exceed the bachelor degree requirements by more than 30 hours.
+While this law only applies to senior institutions and not to community colleges, the Alamo Colleges District wants you to be aware of the impact on your cost of education.
 Early and regular advising is critical to ensure that you stay on track.

 Students generally may not enroll for more semester credit hours than the number of weeks in a semester/session.
 If you are enrolled in terms of different lengths at the same time, you may enroll in a maximum number of semester credit hours equal to the number of weeks in the longest term.
 Several special block programs (e.g., English as a Second Language, Fire Academy, etc.) that require enrollment in semester credit hours beyond the maximum normally allowed may be exempt from course load limitations.